Earth-Life Science Institute Integrated Graduate Course

 Students should contact ELSI PIs and A-PIs via e-mail.
 See links to candidate PIs and A-PIs below for contact and other information.
 Applicants are free to contact multiple PIs and A-PIs.

-Confirm interest in applying to the graduate program with their intended supervisor (Deadline March 3).
-Applicants will need to submit a consent letter to the university by the deadline April 3 for enrollment starting in September 2023.
+Confirm interest in applying to the graduate program with their intended supervisor (September 11).
+Applicants will need to submit a consent letter to the university by the deadline (early-October) for enrollment starting in April 2024.

-Prepare and submit an application for Tokyo Tech IGP-C to the Admissions Division (Deadline April 9 for enrollment starting in September 2023).
+Prepare and submit an application for Tokyo Tech IGP-C to the Admissions Division (Deadline mid-October for enrollment starting in April 2024).
 See https://www.titech.ac.jp/english/admissions/prospective-students/graduate-programs/igp-c for details.
 Official application documents for enrollment starting in April 2024 will be uploaded in mid-August.

-As a selection process, an interview will be conducted with ELSI PIs online (late April or early May).
-After the selection process, applicants will be notified of the decision (May 30).
+As a selection process, an interview will be conducted with ELSI PIs online (mid-November).
+After the selection process, applicants will be notified of the decision (mid-December).

 If you have any questions, please contact us via <edu-info [at] elsi.jp> (replace [at] to @).